Larry Weber

-Larry Weber (born July 7, 1955) is an American entrepreneur and the founder, chairman & CEO of Racepoint Global, a communications agency headquartered in Boston, MA.
-He has served as CEO of both mid-and large-scale companies, and has founded several other public relations and interactive marketing agencies including The Weber Group, ThunderHouse and W2.
-His clients include AT&T, Boston Scientific, Coca-Cola, Deere, General Electric, General Motors, IBM, Kaiser Permanente, Microsoft, Panasonic, SAP, and Verizon Wireless.
+Larry Weber (born July 7, 1955) is an American entrepreneur and the founder, chairman & CEO of Racepoint Global, a communications agency headquartered in Boston.
+He has been CEO of both mid-and large-scale companies, and has founded several other public relations and interactive marketing agencies including The Weber Group, ThunderHouse and W2.
+His clients have included AT&T, Boston Scientific, Coca-Cola, Deere, General Electric, General Motors, IBM, Kaiser Permanente, Lotus, Microsoft, Panasonic, SAP, and Verizon Wireless.

 Weber co-founded the Massachusetts Innovation & Technology Exchange (MITX), and was Executive Chairman of the MITX Board of Directors.
-He also sits on the board of directors of Pegasystems, Inc. (PEGA) and the Clubhouse Network, and was on the board of Macromill Group, the Council of Competitiveness, and the Chair of the board of the Computer Museum.
-He is the author of several books including Authentic Marketing: How to Capture Hearts and Minds Through the Power of Purpose, published in 2019.
+He also sits on the board of directors of Pegasystems, Inc. (PEGA) and the Clubhouse Network, and was on the board of Macromill Group, the Council on Competitiveness, and the Chair of the board of the Computer Museum.
+He is the author of several books including Authentic Marketing: How to Capture Hearts and Minds Through the Power of Purpose (2019) and A New Age of Reason: Harnessing the Power of Tech for Good (2024).